GunnerLab/mcce4_tutorial/docs/tests/ex2.md

 TYR-A0023_       10.679     0.881     0.025
 TYR-A0053_        >14.0
 ```
-From the result we can see that GLU 35 (pKa = 5.6) has a higher pKa than ASP 52 (pKa = 2.4).
+From the result we can see the __MCCE4__ calculated __GLU 35 (pKₐ = 5.6)__ with a higher pKₐ than __ASP 52 (pKₐ = 2.4)__.

 ---

-### So how do we calculate these pKa values?
+### So how do we calculate these pKₐ values?

 Let's take a look at the two other output files produced:

+1. ```fort.38```
-1.**fort.38**: Is a table of the occupancy of each side-chain conformer over the course of the titration.
-From the titration curve of this lysine in 4lzt, the pKₐ can be determined by identifying the midpoint of the curve where the occupancy is 0.5.
-This is where the lysine is 50% ionized and 50% non-ionized.
+   - Tble of the occupancy of each side-chain conformer over the course of the titration.
+From the titration curve of this lysine in 4lzt, the pKₐ
+     can be determined by identifying the midpoint of the curve where the occupancy is 0.5.
+This is where the lysine is 50% ionized and 50% non
+     ionized.
 Projecting this midpoint onto the pH axis yields the pKₐ value.

 {: .text-center }
 <img width="500" height="648" alt="Screenshot 2026-01-16 at 10 56 39 AM" src="https://github.com/user-attachments/assets/6e5dd344-a54e-4855-a2b0-b5d7ff3f80cf" />

+2. ```sum_crg.out```
-2.**sum_crg.out**: Reports the net charge of every residue at each pH.
-Plotting the charges of this lysine against their respective pH's and again drawing a line from the midpoint of the titration curve to the pH axis can determine it's pKa.
+   - Reports the net charge of every residue at each pH.
+Plotting the charges of this lysine against their respective pH's and again drawing a line
+     from the midpoint of the titration curve to the pH axis can determine it's pKa.

 {: .text-center }
 <img width="500" height="576" alt="Screenshot 2026-01-16 at 10 56 05 AM" src="https://github.com/user-attachments/assets/7c7e59eb-74ee-4856-b6f1-1984fd7ab010" />

 ---
+### Why are the leading factors that contribute to these calculated pKₐ values?

-To analyze the ionization energy of an ionizable residue at it's mid point with a pairwise cutoff 0.1, use the MFE command:
+To analyze the ionization factors of an ionizable residue at it's mid point, we can use the __Mean-field energy (MFE)__ tool:
 ```
 mfe.py ASP-A0052_ -c 0.1
 ```

-To analyze the ionization energy of this residue with a pH 7 and pairwise cutoff 0.1:
+To analyze the ionization factors of this residue with a pH 7 and pairwise cutoff 0.1:
 ```
 mfe.py ASP-A0052_  -p 7 -c 0.1
 ```

+- The -c option is to set the energy minimum cutoff

 {: .note }
 > To learn more about how pKa's shift, see the [mean field energy tutorial](https://gunnerlab.github.io/mcce4_tutorial/docs/guide/mfe_tutorial/)!

 ---
 ## Benchmark pKas for Lysozyme
 There are 20 experimentally measured pKas in hen white lysozyme.